polyipseity/obsidian-modules/README.md

 await self.require.import("../relative/path/to/a module.js") // relative path
 await self.require.import("[omitted or whatever](markdown/link/to/a%20module.js.md)") // Markdown link
 await self.require.import("[[wikilink/to/a module|ommited or whatever]]") // wikilink
-await self.require.import("https://esm.sh/scratchblocks") // external link
+// The following one requires enabling external links in settings. await self.require.import("https://esm.sh/scratchblocks") // external link
 // You can workaround the inability to infer the current directory. await self.require.import("../relative/path/to/a module.js", { cwd: context.currentDirectory })